 The UN launched 17 SDGs in 2015 that set goals for a range of issues ranging from ranging from improving water quality and making food sources more reliable, to achieving more sustainable energy and alleviating poverty in emerging markets.
 They form part of the 2030 Agenda for Sustainable Development to which 193 countries are signatories.

 The commitment by Robeco and RobecoSAM to further these aims are explained in an article entitled ‘Accelerating Impact: Advancing Sustainable Development Goals through Investing’.
 In practical terms, both investors believe that it can be achieved through methods such as engaging with users of fossil fuels to encourage them to switch to renewables, or by offering funds that directly invest in sustainable practices.

-“The SDGs provide a unique opportunity to demonstrate our capacity and progress in understanding the underlying drivers of sustainability,” says Francis Condon, Sustainability Investing Analyst, SI Research at RobecoSAM and the author of the new document.
+“The SDGs provide a unique opportunity to demonstrate our capacity and progress in understanding the underlying drivers of sustainability,” says Jacob Messina, Head of Sustainability Investing Research at RobecoSAM.

 “Since the launch of the SDGs, we have been reviewing what they mean for our approach to sustainability investing.
 This paper describes the steps that we have taken to date, and some insight into our future aims.”